Robert Burns: Mauchline

-Jamaica Job Offer
+Jamaica overseer job offer

 Burns had encountered financial difficulties due to his lack of success as a farmer.
 In order to make enough money to support a family, he accepted a job offer from Patrick Douglas, an absentee plantation owner who lived in Cumnock, to work on his sugar plantations near Port Antonio, Jamaica.
-Douglas' plantations were managed by his brother Charles, and the job offer, which had a salary of £30 per annum, entailed working in Jamaica as a "book-keeper", whose duties included serving as an assistant overseer to the Black slaves on the plantations (Burns himself described the position as being "a poor Negro driver").
+Burns himself described the position as being "a poor Negro driver."
+Douglas' plantations were managed by his brother Charles, and the job offer, which had a salary of £30 per annum, entailed working in Jamaica as a "book-keeper", whose duties included serving as an assistant overseer to the Black slaves on the plantations.
 The position, which was for a single man, would entail Burns living on a plantation in rustic conditions, as it was unlikely a book keeper would be housed in the plantation's great house.
 Some historians have argued in Burns's defence that in 1786, the Scottish abolitionist movement was just beginning to be broadly active.
 Burns's authorship of "The Slave's Lament", a 1792 poem argued as an example of his abolitionist views, is disputed.
 His name is absent from any abolitionist petition written in Scotland during the period, and according to academic Lisa Williams, Burns "is strangely silent on the question of chattel slavery compared to other contemporary poets.
 Perhaps this was due to his government position, severe limitations on free speech at the time or his association with beneficiaries of the slave trade system".